Owner: @Thomas Lavaur

 - Deterministic Validator Reward Schedule: A verifiable pseudo-random process ensures fair order of distribution and prevents manipulation.

-- Minimal Block Overhead: Each block accommodates 2 reward transactions (~1kB per block as in the block proposal).
+- Minimal Block Overhead: Each block accommodates 1 reward transaction.

-- Transparent Transfers: Rewards are distributed using standard Mantle transactions.
+- Transparent Transfers: Service rewards are distributed using standard Mantle Transactions (but with a negative balance).